SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/use-local-collect-shipment-service.md

   SAPIENT not only supports retrieving the PUDO location information, but also the creation of Royal Mail outbound shipments that will be collected from a PUDO location - Local Collect.\
   There are two distinct ways to [create a Royal Mail shipment](https://docs.intersoftsapient.net/reference/post_v4-shipments-rm) aimed at delivery to a PUDO point:

 1. By providing the full address of the PUDO:
-   1. The request must include `PudoId`.
-   2. The **ServiceEnhancements** code—**LocalCollect** must be used.
-   3. The **Email** or **SMS** notification service enhancement must be used by providing the destination's **ContactPhone** or **ContactEmail** information, so the end consumer can be notified when their item is ready to be collected from the post office.

-2. By providing PUDO ID:
-   1. The request must include `PudoId`.
+   1. The request must include “c/o” with the location name.
    2. The **ServiceEnhancements** code—**LocalCollect** must be used.
    3. The **Email** or **SMS** notification service enhancement must be used by providing the destination's **ContactPhone** or **ContactEmail** information, so the end consumer can be notified when their item is ready to be collected from the post office.